bobby-he/bobby-he.github.io/index.md

 Hi!
 I'm Bobby :blush: I'm a final year PhD student at the Department of Statistics in Oxford, supervised by [Yee Whye Teh](https://www.stats.ox.ac.uk/~teh/), [Arnaud Doucet](http://www.stats.ox.ac.uk/~doucet/) and [George Deligiannidis](https://www.stats.ox.ac.uk/~deligian/).

 I am broadly interested in the basics of deep learning.
-Most of my research attempts to improve our theoretical understanding of how Neural Networks (NNs) work, and connect these insights so as to devise principled methods that improve NNs in practice.
-My recent interests centre around NN feature learning, and its relevance for techniques such as knowledge distillation or self-supervised learning, as well as uncertainty estimation, Bayesian deep learning and infinite-width NNs.
+Most of my research attempts to improve our theoretical understanding of how Neural Networks (NNs) work, and use these insights to devise principled methods that improve NNs in practice.

 Before starting my PhD I completed an integrated master's in Mathematics at the University of Cambridge, where I received the [Sprague](https://www.statslab.cam.ac.uk/files/Rollo/spragueaward18.pdf) (jointly) and [Wishart prizes](https://en.wikipedia.org/wiki/Part_III_of_the_Mathematical_Tripos#Prizes) in Part III.

-I enjoyed interning at [Samsung Research UK](https://research.samsung.com/sruk) hosted by Mete Ozay from July 2021 to April 2022, and am looking forward to interning with James Martens at [DeepMind](http://deepmind.com/) in the summer of 2022.
+I enjoyed interning at [Samsung Research UK](https://research.samsung.com/sruk) hosted by Mete Ozay from July 2021 to April 2022, and with James Martens at [DeepMind](http://deepmind.com/) in the summer of 2022.

-In my spare time I like to play and perform violin (e.g. this [banger](https://www.youtube.com/watch?v=CueoUhu-Spw)), and play and follow various sports such as football (Liverpool in particular) or tennis.
+In my spare time I like to play and perform violin ([example]](https://www.youtube.com/watch?v=CueoUhu-Spw)), and play and follow various sports such as football (Liverpool in particular) or tennis.

+**_I'm currently on the job market!_**

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">